tixy74/devops/TP02/README.md

               # build on feature branches, push only on main branch
               push: ${{ github.ref == 'refs/heads/main' }}
     ```
-- Replace the 3 steps of the build and push docker images by 3 jobs using the .production.yml and add  a only: changes to do the job only if the concerned directory is changed :
+- Replace the 3 steps of the build and push docker images by 3 jobs using the .production.yml
     ```
     #define job to build and publish docker image of backend
     build-and-push-backend: